Refinancing - Breakeven and More

 Saving money means different things to different people.
 A simple way of thinking about saving is to consider cash flow: how much do you have to part with, and how much will you save?
 The breakeven analysis rule of thumb above considers cash flow, and cash flow is important.

-However, you might end up spending more even if it feels like you’re spending less.
+You might end up spending more even if it feels like you’re spending less.
 Cash flow is only one factor.
 Your lifetime interest costs are another important factor.
 That is, the total amount that you pay the bank over the life of your loan should be part of the equation.
 In some cases, your total interest costs increase when you refinance -- even if your monthly payment decreases.
 This is especially true when you refinance into a longer term loan (like a 30-year mortgage).

 When you make monthly payments, part of your payment repays the money you borrowed, and part of it is your interest cost.
 To understand this in greater detail, learn how amortization works.
 When you refinance, you get a brand new loan, and you re-start the amortization process.
 Most of your payment in the early years goes towards interest -- it doesn’t make a large dent in your loan balance.